 The Standards Council receives and reviews complaints about FP Canada certificants involving:

-If you are not sure if your complaint meets the above criteria, or if you are not sure if your complaint involves a FP Canada certificant please contact us at firstname.lastname@example.org.
+If you are not sure if your complaint meets the above criteria or if you are not sure if your complaint involves an FP Canada certificant, contact us at email@example.com.

 Complaints must be filed within six years of the date you knew (or ought to have known) of the events about which you are complaining.
 It is important to act quickly and to respond promptly to any requests for more information regarding your complaint.
 If you wait too long, the Standards Council may not be able to proceed with the complaint as the evidence required to investigate your complaint may no longer be available or reliable.
 The sooner you make your complaint, the more likely it is that relevant documents still exist, witnesses can be more easily located, memories have not faded, and evidence is not missing.

-Although the Standards Council accepts anonymous complaints, it is strongly suggested that you identify yourself in the Complaint Form.
+The Standards Council does not, typically, review anonymous complaints and it is strongly suggested that you identify yourself in the Complaint Form.
 A reluctance to participate in the process frequently results in the Standards Council not being able to conduct a full and fair Investigation, which may result in the complaint being closed or dismissed.